CDPcode/a-code-of-ice-and-fire/CheatSheet.md

 ### Determinate repetition
 This
 ```
-The things I do for <id> of House Lanninteger.
+The things I do for <Id> of House Lanninteger.
 I would kill from <initial> up to <final>.
     What is dead, may never die.
     This is the Doom of Valyria.